 - Required Form: Complete the Free Application for Federal Student Aid (FAFSA) online.
 The University's institution code is 002785.

-- Deadlines: Submit the FAFSA by February 1 for fall/summer enrollment or November 1 for spring enrollment.
+- Deadlines: Submit the FAFSA by March 1 for Fall/Summer enrollment or November 1 for Spring enrollment.
 Do not wait to be accepted for admission.
 Applying after the deadline will delay the processing of federal aid and student loans and result in loss of consideration for scholarships.
-NYU's Office of Financial Aid will begin mailing official award letters in late March for summer/fall and in early December for spring.
+NYU's Office of Financial Aid will begin mailing official award letters in late March for Summer/Fall and in early December for Spring.

 - Supplemental Applications: Several scholarship programs require a separate application.
 Please see the scholarship descriptions listed below for details and deadlines.